KaweewatN/DES484_Backdoor/docs/PRIVILEGE_ESCALATION_IMPLEMENTATION.md

 ## Overview

-Enumeration and exploitation capabilities to identify privilege escalation vectors and elevate access from standard user to root/administrator.
+Windows-focused privilege escalation module that provides enumeration and exploitation capabilities to identify privilege escalation vectors and elevate access from standard user to administrator.

 ## Implementation Details